lukefretwell/lukefretwell.github.io/_work/civicdmv.md

 categories: [civics]
 ---

 CivicDMV was a community project working to re-imagine the Department of Motor Vehicles.
+The community effort helped inspire new thinking at California's Department of Motor Vehicles which led to a new approach to its digital strategy and implementation.

 ## Press